 Many of our papers incorporate digital concepts into everyday learning and teaching.
-Our Te Whanake app is the most innovative and interactive way to learn te reo Māori, available to download in the Apple app store or via Google Play.
-We're also proud of the large library of Apple iBooks we've developed to help our students learn.
+Our Te Whanake website is the most innovative and interactive way to learn te reo Māori.
+We're also proud of the large library of Apple iBooks and apps we've developed to help our students learn, including our te reo Māori dictionary app.